RibbonCommunications/sbc_aws_cloudformation/supported/standalone/existing-stack/README.md

 ## Instantiating a standalone SBC Instance

+The easiest way to deploy this CloudFormation template is to use the Launch Stack button.

-To instantiate  a standalone instance:
+To manually instantiate  a standalone instance:

 1. Log onto AWS.